-Despite the ease of use of many data analytics tools, small-to-medium businesses (or SMBs) in the E-commerce fail to leverage the use of its large data volumes for business benefits like predicting customer behaviour, purchasing patterns, and improving productivity.
+Despite the ease of use of many data analytics tools, small-to-medium businesses (or SMBs) in the E-commerce fail to leverage the use of its large data volumes for business benefits like predicting customer behavior, purchasing patterns, and improving productivity.

 To improve the returns from data analysis, small E-commerce businesses should consider outsourcing data analysis-related tasks to third-party data analytics providers or companies.
 Here are the top 5 reasons why they must do so:

-This is probably the biggest reasons for the growth of the outsourcing model and is no different for E-commerce analytics.
+This is probably the biggest reason for the growth of the outsourcing model and is no different for E-commerce analytics.
 For SMBs, hiring an in-house data analytics team comprising of data analysts, data scientists, and project managers can be both expensive and time-consuming.

 Apart from the cost of hiring, SMBs outsourcing to professional data analytics providers do not have to worry about employee training or attrition-related costs.

 By outsourcing data analytics-related functions to an external party, business leaders and executives in E-commerce companies can focus on their core business goals like increasing customer engagement and retention.
 Third-party data analytics solutions can remove the unnecessary clutter around large and complex data sets and present useful and relevant data insights and results for a more informed decision-making process.

 Professional data analytics solution providers are equipped with a variety of data analytics tools used to analyze, interpret, and visualize E-commerce data.
 Additionally, experienced professionals trained to handle E-commerce clients specifically will also have the necessary expertise and skills to undertake data-driven solutions (or projects) that can benefit you with accurate data analysis and relevant insights.